leopard-ai/betty/docs/quickstart/concept_software.rst

 iterative differentiation (ITD) and implicit differentiation (AID).
 While AID allows users to use native PyTorch modules and optimizers, ITD requires patching both modules and optimizers to follow a functional programming paradigm.
-Due to this difference, we provide separate classes ``IterativeProblem`` and ``ImplicitProblem`` respecitvely for AID and ITD.
+Due to this difference, we provide separate classes ``IterativeProblem`` and ``ImplicitProblem`` respecitvely for ITD and AID.
 Empirically, we observe that AID achieves better memory efficieny, training wall time, and final accuracy.
 Thus, we highly recommend using ``ImplicitProblem`` class as a default setting.

 (1) Module
 ~~~~~~~~~~
-Module defines parameters to be learned at the current level :math:`k`, and corresponds to
+Module defines parameters to be learned in the current optimization problem, and corresponds to
 :math:`\theta_k` in our mathematical formulation (:doc:`Chapter <concept_mlo>`).
 In practice,
-module is defined with PyTorch's ``torch.nn.Module`` as in traditional neural network
+the module is usually defined with PyTorch's ``torch.nn.Module``, and is passed to the
-implementations, and is passed to the class through the constructor.
+``Problem`` class through the constructor.

 (2) Optimizer
 ~~~~~~~~~~~~~
 Optimizer updates parameters for the above module.
-In practice, module is most commonly defined with PyTorch's ``torch.optim.Optimizer``, and is also passed to the class through the constructor.
+In practice, module is most commonly defined with PyTorch's ``torch.optim.Optimizer``, and is also passed to the ``Problem`` class through the constructor.

 (3) Data loader
 ~~~~~~~~~~~~~~~